google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/rough-edges-and-gotchas.markdown

 ### No Credentials by Default

-When you use fetch, by default, requests won't contain credentials such as cookies.
+When you use `fetch`, by default, requests won't contain credentials such as cookies.
 If you want credentials, instead call:

 {% highlight javascript %}